 Which are the best marketing channels for events?

-It depends largely on your budget, objectives and timeline, largely speaking your running small geo-targeted events such as a networking lunch, you should be able to promote your event locally at little to no cost.
+It depends largely on your budget, marketing objectives and timeline, largely speaking your running small geo-targeted events such as a networking lunch, you should be able to promote your event locally at little to no cost.

 What to prepare before you market an event?